mamemo/Voting-Prediction/README.md

 >To generate the Assistance Percentage to Regular Education for Their Age, the 5-17 years range is taken as the 15-19 years range, and the 18-24 years range as the 20-24 years range, because of lack of data accuracy between the age ranges for the samples, and the age ranges from the Assistance Percentage to Regular Education Information used.
 >
 >It is only considered the possibility of a person being outside of the work force because of being retired if their age exceeds 60 years, that due to the Costa Rican legislation in the matter.

-The discribed module tec.ic.ia.pc1.g07 can be installed using pip: pip install tec.ic.ia.pc1.g07.